riya51/github_series-2/Gaushik/solutions.md

+#H1
-Task -1
+*italicized text* Task -1
-1.What do you mean by git and GitHub?
+1.What do y*italicized text* ou mean by git and GitHub?
  Git:
  Git is a free, open-source tool which is used to track changes to source code over a period of time.
 A Distributed Version Control System, that means every machine will have its own copy of the repository, in which changes to code are stored locally. it is useful in coordinating work among multiple people working on a project
 GitHub: